Cardiovascular Exam

 • Cardiac apex (midclavicular line in the 4th – 5th intercostal space)

-• Listen with the bell or light pressure on the adult side of the stethoscope at the cardiac apex
+• Listen light pressure on the diaphragm or with the bell at the cardiac apex

 • Listen for bruits over each carotid artery